Jacob-Hegy/HTB-Write-Ups/README.md

 ## Wrapping Up

 That's just about it!
-I hope my solutions help you out in your security endeavors!
+I hope my solutions help you out in your security endeavors and my creations inspire you to create some stuff of your own!
 If you end up using any of my code in a write-up of your own, I'd appreciate being given proper credit!

 I can't make any promises on how regularly I'll upload.
-It'll depend on what my schedule looks like at any given time, but once I complete a challenge it will eventually find its way onto here.
+It'll depend on what my schedule looks like at any given time, but once I complete a challenge or bang out a project it will eventually find its way onto here.

 **Thanks for your time!
 Happy hacking!**